Australian Universities Accord Panel

 Professor Mary O’Kane AC (Chair)

-Mary O’Kane is Chair of the NSW Independent Planning Commission, a company director, and Executive Chairman of O’Kane Associates, a Sydney-based consulting practice specialising in government reviews.
-She was NSW Chief Scientist & Engineer from 2008-2018; Vice-Chancellor of the University of Adelaide from 1996-2001; Deputy Vice-Chancellor (Research) at Adelaide from 1994-1996; and Dean of the Faculty of Information Sciences & Engineering at the University of Canberra from 1990-94.
+Professor Mary O’Kane AC is a company director and Executive Chairman of O’Kane Associates, a Sydney-based consulting practice specialising in government reviews.
+She has been Chair of the NSW Independent Planning Commission since 2018.
+She was NSW Chief Scientist & Engineer from 2008–2018; Vice-Chancellor of the University of Adelaide from 1996–2001; Deputy Vice-Chancellor (Research) at Adelaide from 1994–1996; and Dean of the Faculty of Information Sciences & Engineering at the University of Canberra from 1990–94.

 Mary has served on several boards and committees in the public and private sectors, especially related to innovation, education, energy, engineering, health, Antarctica, ICT and research.
-She is currently Chair of the boards of Aurora Energy Pty Ltd and Sydney Health Partners and is a member of the boards of AEMO Services Ltd and the Silverchain Group.
+She is currently Chair of the Boards of Aurora Energy, Museums of History NSW, the Institute of Marine and Antarctic Studies at the University of Tasmania, the Australian Centre for Excellence in Antarctic Science, and Sydney Health Partners, and is a member of the boards of AEMO Services Ltd and the Silverchain Group.

 Image